DulceF/computer-vision-rock-paper-scissors/README.md

 get_prediction()

 # Determine a winner
-The code is the same used in the first part of the project
+The code is the same used in the first part of the project.